Mallesh99/Todo/README.md

 Title and Description: Each task must have a title and a detailed description.

-Local Storage: The app uses local storage to save tasks i.e I used SQLLite
+Local Storage: The app uses local storage to save tasks i.e I used SQLite

 **Description** :